Program Learning Outcome Assessment

 - English: Students will be able to evaluate how a text supports or defies the literary conventions of its genre.

 - Natural Resources: Students will broaden their social perspectives through exposure to diverse culture and thinking in course works, service projects, and departmental or college seminars.

-Want more examples of good program-level student learning outcomes?
+Want more examples of good program learning outcomes?
 Visit the Sample Tools page.

 Continue to Map Courses to Outcomes